-- What should I avoid while taking sildenafil (Revatio)?
+- What should I avoid while taking oral sildenafil (Revatio)?

-- What other drugs will affect sildenafil (Revatio)?
+- What other drugs will affect oral sildenafil (Revatio)?

 - Where can I get more information?

-What should I discuss with my healthcare provider before taking sildenafil (Revatio)?
+What should I discuss with my healthcare provider before taking oral sildenafil (Revatio)?

 Do not take sildenafil if you are also using a nitrate drug for chest pain or heart problems.
 This includes nitroglycerin (Nitrostat, Nitrolingual, Nitro-Dur, Nitro-Bid, and others), isosorbide dinitrate (Dilatrate-SR, Isordil, Sorbitrate), and isosorbide mononitrate (Imdur, ISMO, Monoket).
 Nitrates are also found in some recreational drugs such as amyl nitrate or nitrite ("poppers").
 Taking sildenafil with a nitrate medicine can cause a sudden and serious decrease in blood pressure.